lcthomas/engl3630s24/assignments/close-reading-1.md

 nav_order: 1
 parent: Assignments
 ---
-# Close Reading Essay 1
+# Close Reading Essay 1: 15% of final grade
 ## Due
 - Friday, Feb 16 by the end of the day